 Infant Baptism is offered each weekend at Saint Agnes.
 Typically, baptisms are scheduled for 1 PM on Sunday afternoons, following the Noon Mass, however, other times are available for both Saturdays and Sundays, depending on the needs of the family.
 Baptisms are done individually, not in groups.
 Baptism is offered in either the Ordinary Form (English) or Extraordinary Form (Latin).

 Baptism dates can be set either before or after the baby is born.
 Please contact the Parish Office to start the baptism registration form and inquire about available dates.
 For first time parents, a baptism class is required prior to the baptismal date.
-Contact the Parish Office (651) 925-8800 or Pastor (651) 925-8888 to schedule an appointment with a priest.
+Contact the Parish Office (651) 925-8800 or the Parochial Vicar (651) 925-8804 to schedule an appointment with a priest.